tanoManzo/notes/Programming Gene Expression.md

 Biology has solved this problem by using a **promoter** sequence, a canonical example of which is the “TATA box,” a short nucleotide sequence TATAAAA found on the coding strand just before the start of the gene.

 But while there are only 4 different nucleotides, there are 4<sup>2</sup>=16 different nucleotide doublets.
 By considering groups of nucleotides instead of single positions, we end up with nucleotide “words” which are called **codons**.
+In 1961, a group of biologists led by Francis Crick — one of the scientists credited with the discovery of the DNA double-helix — made the same calculations and, along with much of the scientific community, surmised that each amino acid was likely encoded by a **nucleotide triplet**.